-- · Utility Measurement and Monitoring
+- Utility Measurement and Monitoring

 - Conservation of Electricity and Natural Gas

 - Management of Heating, Ventilation, and Air Conditioning (HVAC) Systems

 - Utilization of Technological Improvements

 - Renewable Energy Resources

-- 1. Prepare a greenhouse gas emission inventory for operations within both Departments. - Staff will complete dashboards to show energy usage and solar production.
+- 1. Prepare a greenhouse gas emission inventory for operations within both Departments. - Buildings Supervisor to run utility usage reports from the Mpower database 2-4 times per year.
 Information will be reviewed and used to develop/enhance utility management standards for facilities.
 This data will also be offered to Department Directors to increase awareness of utility usage and facilitate discussion/action related to utility saving practices. - 3.
 Survey building envelope conditions and develop schedules for upgrades. - 4.
 In addition to established internal maintenance programs, Departments should continue pursuing grants for energy efficiency studies, upgrades, and retrofits for planned and existing facilities. - 5.
 Work toward meeting Leadership in Energy and Environmental Design (LEED) (silver or equivalent standard) to guide operations and maintenance at all facilities. - 6.
+Complete the retrofit of lighting to light-emitting diode (LED) technology. - 7.
 Identify opportunities for installation of renewable energy systems at existing park facilities (including but not limited to wind, solar, geothermal, etc.)